EdlinOrg/jqTableKit/readme.md

 Read the TableKit documentation for more detailed information, it works with same class names etc.
 Below is some brief documentation:

+The tables that should be resizable need to have the class
+    'resizable'

 The tables that should be sortable need to have the class
     'sortable'